nus-tee3201/2019/programming/unittesting/text.md

-# Appendix B: Unit Testing
+# Appendix D: Unit Testing

 The built-in module `unittest` supports automation of unit testing in an object-oriented way.